nikoSchoinas/AllAboutLists/README.md

 # LinkedList
-Some C programs that operate Lists.
+Some C programs that operate data stuctures.